sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 ### Adding new submodules

-For the description of the module to be included in the documentation, you should set the variable `autosummary_generate = True` in `docs/conf.py` before generating the documentation.
-This will generate a draft of the documentation for your code.
+If you add your own directory to LightAutoML, you should add a corresponding module as new `.rst` file to the `docs/`.
+And also mention it in `docs/index.rst`.

+If you add your own module, class or function, then you will need to add it description to the corresponding `.rst` in `docs`.

 ### Adding Tutorials

 We use [nbsphinx](https://nbsphinx.readthedocs.io/) extension for tutorials.
 Examples, you can find in `docs/notebooks`.
-Please put your tutorial in this folder and after add it in `docs/Tutorials.rst`.
+Please, put your tutorial in this folder and after add it in `docs/Tutorials.rst`.